muses-code-js/express-workshop-2/_challenges/challenge2.md

 `/say/sarah` will not match this route.

-Route parameters are a great way to both use the URL to pass information in the request, and to make your apps URL's more meaningful.
+Route parameters are a great way to both use the URL to pass information in the request, and to make your app's URLs more meaningful.

 ## The DELETE request method